CauseCade/CauseCade-lessons/Bayesian_Network_Pt_5.md

 So we have seen that there are only 3 types of connections we can make in a causal network of this type, and with this we can represent anyacyclic causal relationship of as many random variables/events that we like.
-In the next lesson we will look at the Converging andPass-Through connection in greater detail.
+In the next lesson we will look at the Diverging and Pass-Through connection in greater detail.